 An Appointments Board comprising BSNR and RCR members will consider applications.
 In assessing applications, significant weighting will be given to the applicant’s plan for the programme.
 The decision of the Appointments Board is final and binding, applicants will be informed of the outcome as soon as possible after the decision has been approved.

-Applications should be sent to Sarah Coulson QATraining@rcr.ac.uk at the Royal College of Radiologists to arrive no later than 5pm on Friday 19 May 2017.
+Applications should be sent to Beverley Maxey QATraining@rcr.ac.uk at the Royal College of Radiologists to arrive no later than 5pm on Friday 19 May 2017.
 Interviews will be held in London on Tuesday 6 June and the award will be announced within two weeks.

 For informal enquiries and further details regarding the post, please contact BSNR Academic subcommittee chair, Professor A Waldman: firstname.lastname@example.org

-Tenure of the award will be one year, and will commence at the BSNR AGM during the annual meeting in Cambridge 15-17 September 2017.
+Tenure of the award will be two years, and will commence at the BSNR AGM during the annual meeting.